TediusTimmy/BC-DeciCalc/Manuel.md

 * float SetRoundMode (float) # sets the current rounding mode by number; returns its argument
 * float Size (array)  # size of an array
 * float Size (dictionary)  # number of key,value pairs
+* float Size (CellRange)  # number of columns or rows (if there is only one column)
 * float Sqr (float)  # square
 * float SubString (string; float; float)  # from character float 1 to character float 2 (java style)
 * string ToCharacter (float)  # return a one character string of the given ASCII code (or die if it isn't ASCII)
 * string ToString (float)  # return a string representation of a float: scientific notation, 9 significant figures
 * float ValueOf (string)  # parse the string into a float value
 * string Warn (string)  # log a warning string, returns its argument

+### Expanded Cell Ranges
+Originally, a cell range was an opaque type in which the only allowed operation was expanding it into an array.
+I decided to streamline that and make a cell range a collection type.
+Now, You can call `GetIndex` and `Size` with a range, use `[]` to index into it, and iterate over it with `for ... in ...`.
+This should be more efficient if you are passing in a really large range.

 ### Rounding Mode Decoder Ring
 Directed rounding modes are a part of IEEE-754 for doing algorithm analysis.
 Basically, it's a simple idea: change the rounding mode and see how the result changes.
 Note that the rounding mode only applies to addition, subtraction, multiplication, and division.
 A note on terminology: rounding to nearest means that behave as though we did the math to get the next digit, and then if the digit is 6-9, we round away from zero, and if 1-4 we round toward zero.
 A 5 is a "tie", and the round-to-nearest modes all specify how ties are handled, with "to even" and "to odd" meaning to make the least-significant digit of the result even or odd, respectively.
 Also note that the algorithms do analysis such that the next digit is only considered a 5 if it was EXACTLY a 5.
 If the next few digits are 500000001, then it is treated as a 6.